kuhlman-labs/terraform-azurerm-landing-zone/README.md

 ### environments
 * Definition: The top level composition that deploys all resources necessary for a single environment.
 Each environment is composed of one or more modules.
 * Extending:
-    * An Existing environments
+    * An Existing environment
-         * An existing environments can be extended by referencing additional Modules.
+         * An existing environment can be extended by referencing additional Modules.
     * Creating a New environments
-         * To create a new environments a new directory should be created with the standard files (`main.tf, outputs.tf, providers.tf, terraform.tfvars, variables.tf, README-head.md, README.md`).
+         * To create a new environment a new directory should be created with the standard files (`main.tf, outputs.tf, providers.tf, terraform.tfvars, variables.tf, README.md`).
 Inside the `main.tf` the required Module(s) should be called.
 If new modules need to be created the instructions for Modules should be consulted.

 ### modules
 * Definition: Composes a logical portion of infrastructure by composing one or more resources.